The scoop in any images is shown for illustrative purposes only.

-Harrison's Recovery Formula provides an easily assimilated source of nutrients for sick or injured animals.
+Harrison's Recovery Formula provides an easily assimilated source of nutrients for young, sick or injured animals.

 - For animals needing an easily assimilated source of nutrients